 A foundation in the most up to date approaches to embodiment and mindful movement, our Ground Floor Lab is an intensive, experiential, five-day introduction to the Open Floor Curriculum.
 You’ll come away with an understanding of the core teachings and practical skills to use in your movement practice and beyond.

-To attend the Ground Floor Lab, you are required to have at least 50 hours of accepted conscious dance and embodied movement practice, of which at least 15 hours are Open Floor workshops or classes.
+To attend the Ground Floor Lab, you are required to have at least 50 hours of accepted conscious dance and embodied movement practice.
+It is highly recommended that some of those hours are Open Floor workshops or classes.
 These hours may include these listed below.
 If your practice is not included here, mention it in your application.